BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/variables.md

 	end
 	print(hi) -- wtf is hi?!?!?!?!?!
 	```
-you can try running both of these seperately, and see what happens ;)
+you can try running both of these separately, and see what happens ;)

 ## Thanks for reading !!!!!
 Thanks for reading!!!
 I've been writing this damn article for too long, if there's something missing/wrong, contact me (willie) or one of the senor helpers and we'll fix it.
 Once again, thanks and peace out.